cscott/prfun/README.md

 If a `thisArg` parameter is provided, it will be passed to `mapper` when invoked, for use as its `this` value.
 Otherwise, the value `undefined` will be passed for use as its `this` value.

+Note that the `mapper` function is invoked on each element in the array as soon as possible; that is, as soon as the promise for each element is resolved `mapper` is invoked for that element, without waiting for other elements to be resolved.

 The behavior of `map` matches [`Array.prototype.map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)